berknology/leetcode-classifier/README.md

 ## Binary Search Tree

 A special characteristic of BST is that its inorder traversal yields a sorted array.
 Note that the definitions of BST might be different for different problems.
+Moreover, you can recover a binary search tree from its preorder traversal.

  ID | Problem Name | Difficulty | Similar problems | Main Idea
 --- | ------------ | ---------- | ---------------- | ----------------------------------------------------------